 Boeing (NYSE: BA)

-You may know Boeing as an aircraft manufacturer, but their space-related projects are also noteworthy.
+You may know Boeing as an aircraft manufacturer, but its space-related projects are also noteworthy.

 It is one-half of the United Launch Alliance and is working on exciting projects like the Vulcan Rocket.